My interest in astronomy

 astrophotography I have had some exciting and rewarding experiences.

-I have published four books ("A Year in the Life of the
+I have published five books; "A Year in the Life of the

 Universe", "Capturing the Stars: Astrophotography by